Subway Israel

-Subway Israel (סאבוויי) was a fast food sandwich chain, an international franchise of Subway.
+Subway Israel (סאבוויי) was a fast food sandwich chain, an international franchise of the U.S.-based Subway.
 Opening in 1992, they expanded to 23 branches around Israel before they closed in 2004.

 History

 In the early 1990s, Subway began expanding their international franchises at a much more rapid pace, with Israel being one of those places.

 In 1992 Subway entered Israel for the first time.
 In 2004, when the original franchisee died, the chain closed their 23 locations.

 Kashrut

-Although not all restaurants in Israel were kosher, all did refrain from pig products.
+Although not all restaurants in Israel were kosher, all did refrain from pork products.
 Not wanting to ostracize itself from the Jewish residents of Israel, Subway did not offer bacon or ham.

 Other kosher Subways

 Outside of Israel, the only other kosher Subways are located in the United States, which opened its first location in 2006 in a suburb of Cleveland, Ohio.
 Subway spokesman Jared Fogle attended the opening of the first kosher Subway branch at the Mandel JCC of Cleveland.
 Subway's press release on the opening stated, "With slight modifications, such as no pork-based products, and the use of soy-based cheese product, the menu is virtually identical to that of any other Subway restaurant."

 There had been 11 branches in August 2009, and peaked at 12 branches.
 Soon after, they began closing, however, and were down to 5 by August 2011.

 Many issues have led the US branches to close.
 One of the main issues is that 4.5% of all sales are paid to Subway corporate for advertising; however, they received no benefits from the advertising since it was not kosher-specific.
 Additionally, due to the higher cost of kosher meat, non-kosher consumers stayed away due to the lack of participation in the "Five-Dollar Footlong" promotion.